benoitfrisch/HeichwaasserApi/README.md

 Héichwaasser API
 ======

-This uses the [Measured data levels](https://data.public.lu/en/datasets/measured-water-levels/) and creates a history and a JSON Api.
+This uses the [Measured water levels](https://data.public.lu/en/datasets/measured-water-levels/) and creates a history and a JSON Api.

 Documentation